About Autism

 Further information

 The following organisations had more details on the medical and overall aspects of the Autistic Spectrum, which covers many topics & issues.
-Many provide a range services available either to the general public or for business and organisations.
+Many provide a range of services available either to the general public or to businesses and organisations.

 * National Autistic Society